-“More and more North Dakotans look forward every year to taking in one or more of the Holiday Showcases, knowing they will find unique, high quality products while supporting our state’s small businesses,” he said.
-“At the same time, Pride of Dakota member companies know the showcases attract people who are specifically looking for locally-made products.”
+“North Dakotans look forward to the annual Holiday Showcases, knowing they will find unique, high quality products while supporting our state’s small businesses,” he said.
+“At the same time, Pride of Dakota member companies know the showcases draw people who are specifically looking for locally-made products.”

 The Fargo Showcase, Nov.
 21-23, attracted 10,589 people, almost 900 more than the previous record.
 Attendance at the Grand Forks Showcase, held Nov.
 8-9, was 6,893, compared to 6,331 in 2013.
 The Minot Showcase drew 6,592 customers.

 Many shoppers took advantage of the half-price admission offer by bringing their own reusable shopping bags.
 As a measure of appreciation for service men and women – all active and retired members of the armed forces and their families – also paid half-price admission.

 Jim Ekren and Sheila Renner each won $250 in Pride of Dakota bucks in the Pride of Dakota passport program; Gay Seelig and Diane Urlacher each won Pride of Dakota gift boxes.
 The North Dakota Ethanol Council and the North Dakota Corn Growers Association sponsored the passport program.